mikeizbicki/ucr-cs100/tutorials/lwang031_subject/README.md

     $ cat <(echo test)

 Now this does print "test"!
-Bash redirects the output of `echo test` to /dev/fd/<something>, gives the path of that file to cat, and cat reads the output of echo from that file.
-The shortened diff command above does the same (plus it's much shorter), only for two slightly more complicated commands.
+Bash redirects the output of `echo test` to /dev/fd/<something>, gives the path of that file to `cat`, and `cat` reads the output of `echo` from that file.
+The shortened `diff` command above does the same (plus it's much shorter), only for two slightly more complicated commands.
 This technique can be applied in any place where a temporary file is needed, but it does have a limitation.
 The temporary file can only be read once before it disappears.